- Head of Student Programs, Scholars’ Lab

 - “Broken Songs and Machine Noise in Joseph Conrad’s Early Fiction,” Conradiana, vol. 44, no. 2-3, pp. 211-226 (Fall/Winter 2012).

-- Co-editor with Gregory Palermo and Kelly Hammond, Issue 18 of the Journal of Interactive Technology and Pedagogy with a special forum on data and computational pedagogy (forthcoming).
+- Co-editor with Kelly Hammond and Gregory Palermo, Issue 18 of the Journal of Interactive Technology and Pedagogy with a Forum on Data and Computational Pedagogy, Fall 2020.

 - “Prism and Reading’s Shape” solicited for edited collection Pataphysics Then & Now (forthcoming).

-- “A Humanists Cookbook for Natural Language Processing in Python”, with Rebecca Draughon (in progress).
+- “A Humanists Cookbook for Natural Language Processing in Python”, with Rebecca Bultman, Fall 2020.

 - “Remixing the Sound Archive: Cut-up Poetry Recordings,” Clipping, series in Jacket2, January 5, 2018.